 Tips to Help You with Nutrition:

-- If you're having regular cravings, it's often a sign of a deficiency in one of the key nutrients listed above - most often complex carbohydrates.
+- If you’re having regular cravings, it’s often a sign of a deficiency in one of the key nutrients listed above – frequently protein or carbohydrates.
 Read the reference article I linked to to see if that could be a culprit for you!

 - Eat a variety of nutrients to get all the benefits of food supporting your health, so ask yourself when’s the last time you switched up your greens?
 Or your protein sources?
 What about your complex carbs?
 Just like with your training styles, it’s good looking out to mix it up every once in a while, so don’t be afraid to try something new!

 - Get a Plan to help you put the nutrients together easily and simply and plan your plate – whether you’re doing all the cooking or taking healthy shortcuts.